 Philpott Lake—Bassett

 Covering 3,000 acres between Henry and Franklin Counties, Philpott Lake has roughly 100 miles of shoreline.
-In the foothills of the Blue Ridge Mountains, the lake is an ideal waterfront spot for outdoor lovers, and hiking, biking, and fishing are popular activities in the area.
+In the foothills of the Blue Ridge Mountains, the lake is an ideal waterfront spot for outdoor lovers.
+Hiking, biking, and fishing are popular activities in the area.
 The lake has eight campgrounds along the shoreline, with six beach areas and nine boat launches open to the public.
-During your stay near Philpott Lake, stop by Fairy Stone State Park, where you can search for the namesake “fairy stones” and hike the picturesque trails within the park.
+During your stay near Philpott Lake, stop by Fairy Stone State Park, where you can search for the namesake “fairy stones” and hike picturesque trails.
 There are not a lot of restaurant options close to the lake, but if you’re not willing to drive more than a few miles for a meal, you can always pack your own supplies for a campfire cookout.

 Where to Stay: